muazsh/Mockingbird/README.md

 When calling one of `FUNCTION` macros note that when passing the signature arguments names at the end, they must be same as the names in the passed signature, so in case of ` CreateMyStruct ` `x,y` in the end are named same as in signature argument `(int x, int y)`.
 Also note when mocking an overloaded method, the passed number N will show up in the method `GetFxNCallCounter` to distinguish what overloaded method calls number is wanted.

-In the tests a function should be introduced for each method wanted to get mocked:
+In the tests a substitute function should be introduced for each method wanted to get mocked:
 ``` c++
 void ResetMyStructSubstitute(MyStruct& myStruct) { myStruct.x = 10; myStruct.y = 10; }
 const MyStruct CreateMyStructSubstitute(int x, int y) { return MyStruct{ x + 10, y + 10 }; }